Anon-Planet/thgtoa/docs/about/index.md

 ???
 Note "Notes on the journey"

     This guide is a work in progress.
 It will probably never be "finished".
-You may (will) find broken links when you click on some search results and during some navigation steps.
+You may find broken links when you click on some search results and during some navigation steps.
 Please report these.
 Otherwise, most of the search functionality is a great experience and can help you find linked topics.
 Try to search for something in one section of the reading.
 It will show up in many other places.

 ???
 Note "Disclaimer"

     There might be some wrong or outdated information in this guide because no one is perfect.
 Your experience may vary.
 Remember, check regularly for an updated version of this guide.
 Please do your own independent, well-thought research.
 There is no one resource online that can provide 100% security, anonymity, and/or privacy.

-This guide is a non-profit open-source initiative, licensed under Creative Commons **Attribution-NonCommercial** 4.0 International ([cc-by-nc-4.0](https://creativecommons.org/licenses/by-nc/4.0/) <sup>[[Archive.org]](https://web.archive.org/web/https://creativecommons.org/licenses/by-nc/4.0/)</sup>).

 - For mirrors see [Mirrors](../mirrors/index.md) and the links at the bottom right of the page.
 You should see these on every page.